Manipulator Differential Kinematics: Part 2: Acceleration and Advanced Applications: Acknowledgments

 \section{Acknowledgments}

-We acknowledge the continued support from Queensland University of Technology Centre for Robotics (QCR).
-We would also like to thank the members of QCR who have provided valuable feedback and insights while testing this tutorial and associated Jupyter Notebooks.
+We are grateful to the anonymous reviewers whose detailed and insightful comments have improved this article.
+This research was conducted by the Australian Research Council project number CE140100016, and supported by the QUT Centre for Robotics (QCR).
+We would also like to thank the members of QCR who provided valuable feedback and insights while testing this tutorial and associated Jupyter Notebooks.